project-intern-track/InternTrack/README.md

 # InternTrack

-A comprehensive internship management and tracking system built with React, TypeScript, and Vite.
+A comprehensive internship management and tracking system built with a split **React + TypeScript + Vite** frontend and **Laravel 11** backend API.

 ## Overview

 InternTrack is a role-based web application designed to streamline internship program management.
 It provides separate dashboards and features for students, supervisors, and administrators to track progress, manage tasks, monitor attendance, and evaluate performance.

+_Note: InternTrack recently migrated its core architecture from Supabase to a custom, robust Laravel 11 backend for better extensibility._

 ## Features

-### Student Features
+### Intern (Student) Features

 - **Dashboard**: Overview of internship progress and announcements
 - **Daily Logs**: Record daily activities and reflections
 - **Schedule**: View assigned tasks and timeline